kaidoshi/anza-blog/src/content/blog/blog-1.md

 tags: ["Self-awareness", "Life-Transition", "Adventure-Travel"]
 ---

-Hello (annyeong haseyo), my name is Anza and I was encouraged to start this blog to share with others.
+Hello (annyeong haseyo), my name is Anza and I was encouraged to start this blog to share my journey with others.
 I am not much of a writer in any way but a remarkably close relative who has been my backbone for the past 11 years and my biggest supporter has somehow persuaded me to start this blog.
 <br />
 <br />